 Myths and Man

-Students will be able to identify and define words from mythology that are used in non-fiction works.
+Students will be able to identify and define words from mythology that are used in fictional works.

 - Introduce the lesson by talking to the students about fairy tales.

 - Since this not a new genre or topic for them, use 'activation' questions to get them responding and excited.
 Some examples of activation questions are: Can anyone name a myth?
 Can you tell me what a myth is?
 Do we say anything in normal conversation that might come from a myth?

 - Odds are that last question will stump most, if not all, of the students.
 Use it as the lead in.
 For example: "It's okay if you can't think of anything right away, because that is what we're going to learn about today!"

 Explicit Instruction/Teacher Modeling(10 minutes)

 - Ask students to get out their pencils.

 - Use the word 'herculean' in a sentence and write the sentence on the board, underlining 'herculean.'